Outstanding Professional Counseling Publication

 Outstanding Service to ICA and Professional Counseling

-The C. A. Michelman Award was established by the Illinois Counseling Association to honor a pioneer of professional counseling in Illinois who was responsible for developing professional counseling programs in Illinois schools and agencies.
+The C. A. Michelman Award was established by the Illinois Counseling Association to honor a pioneer of professional counseling in Illinois who was responsible for developing professional counseling programs in Illinois.

 McGinn/ Clark Award